r-lib/usethis/principles.md

 Two opposing mindsets:

--   Helpers should be low-level and general and *not* make direct use of the active project, i.e. project-based paths should be formed by the caller.
+-   Helpers should be low-level and general and *not* make direct use of the active project, nor change the active project (or activate on in the first place).
+I.e. project-based paths should be formed by the caller.
 -   Everything should refer to the active project, unless there's a specific reason not to.

-We haven't managed to really pick a side on this.
-But some principles emerge when looking at different types of helpers:
+Ideally, the exported file writing helpers would not make direct reference to the active project.
+But we are violating this somewhat.

+`write_utf8()` potentially consults the project `path` lives in re: line ending.
+So its implementation takes care to respect that, but also to not change the active project.

+Likewise, `write_union()` uses the active project, if such exists, to create a humane path in its message.
+It also actively avoids activating or changing the project.

--   Git/GitHub helpers generally assume we're working on the Git repo that is also the active project.
+Git/GitHub helpers generally assume we're working on the Git repo that is also the active project.
 These are unexported.
 Prefer `git_repo()` to `proj_get()`, when you have a choice, to get the benefit of the `check_uses_git()` that's in `git_repo()`.
--   The exported file writing helpers do not make direct reference to the active project.
-One benefit is that calling these helpers won't cause an active project to be set.

-Uncomfortable fact: `write_union()` uses the active project, if such exists, to create a humane path in its message.
-However, unlike `use_*()` functions, it does not call `proj_get()` to set an active project when `proj$cur` is `NULL`.
-We like this behaviour but the design feels muddy.

 ## Home directory